hgmnz/flyinghopmachine/source/_posts/2015-08-09-dont-trust-your-ro-water.markdown

 amount of bicarbonates into my brewing liquor, and I adjusted further with calcium chloride and a bit of gypsum.

-At the end, the mash pH in the target range at 5.4.
+At the end, the mash pH got right on the target range at 5.4.

 But now you know, don't take anything from granted.
 Create a habit of checking your process along the way, and adjust as necessary.
 It's the best way to make